 Luckily, the climate remains fairly consistent.
 You can expect temperatures between 70 to 80°F (21 to 27°C) year-round, so if you want a real deal - try booking in the off-season (June to November).
 Many people find a nice sweet spot in May and June, while everything is still open, but the islands less busy.

-Reliable, consistent trade winds of 15 to 20 knots, calm, sheltered clear waters and an easy line of sight navigation, make the BVI an ideal destination for beginner and intermediate charterers.
+Reliable, consistent trade winds of 15 to 20 knots, calm, sheltered clear waters and easy line of sight navigation, make the BVI an ideal destination for beginner and intermediate charterers.

 A little more experience is needed if you choose to head toward Anegada, because of the area's shallow waters and submerged coral heads.